 Does Autozone Take Old Radiators?

-Autozone and many other autoparts stores will take used car parts like radiators and recycle them or sell them for scrap.
+Autozone and many other auto parts stores will take used car parts like radiators and recycle them or sell them for scrap.

 Can You Scrap Old House Radiators?

 Old house radiators have a value of between 2 cents and 2 dollars a pound.
 A traditional cast iron radiator found in old homes should get you $10.50 at a junkyard.
-If the radiator has steel components, remove them and you should be able to sell them for 5 cents a pound.
+If the radiator has steel components, remove them, and you should be able to sell them for 5 cents a pound.

-Preparing Your Radiator For Recycling
+How to Prepare Your Radiator for Recycling

 Are Old Car Radiators Worth Anything?